hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 # GPON ONU status

-## Get the operational status of the ONU
+## Getting the operational status of the ONU

-To see the connection state use the following command:
+To check the connection status use the following command:
 ```
 gpontest -gstate
 ```
 `[gpontest] gpon state is [O5]` for O5 state

-## Get information of the OLT vendor
+## Getting  OLT vendor information

 ```sh
 sendcmd 132 omcidebug showmedata 131
 ```

-This command will print out the result like this one:
+This command will print the following output:

 ```sh
 ##################################